acoustic-content-samples/sample-ui-wch-storefront/README.md

 	The file 'serverConfig.json' should contain the following values:

-	`can be found in Homepange of WCH-> Profile Tab with username-> Hub information -> Content hub ID` "contentHubID": "YOUR WATSON CONTENT HUB ID",
+	`can be found in Homepange of Content -> Profile Tab with username-> Hub information -> Content hub ID` "contentHubID": "YOUR CONTENT TENANT ID",

-	`--can be found in Homepange of WCH-> Profile Tab with username-> Hub information -> Domain name` "contentHubDomainName": "YOUR WCH DOMAIN NAME",
+	`--can be found in Homepange of Content -> Profile Tab with username-> Hub information -> Domain name` "contentHubDomainName": "YOUR CONTENT DOMAIN NAME",

- 	`put your backend commerce server domain name - i.e. commerceserver.ibm.com` "commerceSearchDomainName": "commerceserver.ibm.com",
+ 	`put your backend commerce server domain name - i.e. commerceserver.hcl.com` "commerceSearchDomainName": "commerceserver.hcl.com",

 	`put your backend commerce server ssl port - i.e. 443` "commerceSearchSecurePort":"443",